 This year’s MENZA conference has an overarching theme of hauora where the potential of music education to support wellbeing and health will be shared and collaboratively explored.
 Over the three days there will be opportunities to learn about how we can connect within ourselves through music to support wellbeing and with each other across our different sectors, subject disciplines (considering music as a means to connect across curriculum), and across Māori and Pākeha perspectives on music education.
-This year the central day of the conference, Puawaiata, will be a tangata whenua led day where indigenous music pedagogy will be centralised and explored in a generative, biculturally collaborative, space.
+Central to the conference are puawaiata presenters and workshops where indigenous music pedagogy will be centralised and explored in a generative, biculturally collaborative, space.

 Website: Better Bigger Brains